NASCENCE/mecobo/interface_hardware/README.md

 ### mecobo_motherboard

 This is the "motherboard", which we call "mecobo".
-It is essentially a IO-breakout board.
+It can connect to the material directly.

 ### mixed_signal_daughterboard